Tax Credits and Deductions

 The federal EITC provides a credit for low and moderate income filers who had earned income – wages – against to offset their federal tax liability, and in many cases provides a significant refund.
 The federal EITC is available for filers with income up to $53,267 for couples with three or more children, and the maximum credit can be as high as $6200.

 The New California Earned Income Tax Credit (Cal EITC)

-To estimate the amount you may be eligible to receive in federal and state EITC, visit this calculator offered by the California Budget & Policy Center.
+To estimate the amount you may be eligible to receive in federal and state EITC, and other benefits, visit the Benefit kitchen App!

 Nonrefundable Renter’s Credit

 If you pay rent and have a personal income tax liability, you may be eligible for a Nonrefundable Renter’s Credit in California.

 Families with children and/or their dependents

 You could get up to $1,000 in taxes credits and qualify for money to help cover the costs of childcare—which could mean money in your pocket—even if you don’t owe any taxes.
 Learn more about the Child Tax Credit and Child and Dependent Care Credit.

 Take advantage of tax credits that could help you pay tuition bills and stay focused on what matters: your schoolwork.
 Find out if you’re eligible for college education tax deductions and credits, like a student loan interest deduction.

 Individuals Saving for Retirement